-- Stairs.
-Running up and down the stairs a few times when you can’t get outside is great for building muscle.
+- Stairs: Running up and down the stairs a few times when you can’t get outside is great for building muscle.
 Just be sure not to push your dog too hard, as this exercise is just as strenuous for dogs as it is for people.
-Take special care with Dachshunds, Pembroke Welsh Corgis, and other dogs with longer backs and shorter legs; stairs may prove more challenging for these dogs.
+Take special care with dog breeds that have long backs and shorter legs, as stairs may prove more challenging.

-- Hide-and-Seek.
-Indoor games like hide-and-seek get your dog moving and provides mental stimulation.
+- Hide-and-Seek: Indoor games like hide-and-seek get your dog moving and provide mental stimulation.
 You can also work in a game of chase.

-- Treadmill.
-If you’re looking for a great dog exercise for high-energy breeds, look no further than a treadmill.
+- Treadmill: If you’re looking for a great dog exercise for high-energy breeds, look no further than a treadmill designed for dogs.
 With careful training, your dog may grow to love treadmill workouts.
 While they are not a replacement for a walk or a run outside, treadmills build endurance and don’t rely on decent weather.

 - Tug: Games of tug, when played properly, build muscle and the human-animal bond.
 Most dogs enjoy tug, and there are a wide variety of tug toys available.